b-duffy-zz/TravelApp/README.md

 ## Functionality
 This app allows a user to log a record of upcoming travel, with a picture of the destination and a temperature forecast at the travel location for the date of their departure.

+## Ways to stand out
+For this project, I added a "remove" option to the body cards.

 ### Key components
 - Webserver - Node